Skip to main content

 You can find a list of different sample values.yaml files here, each file comes with its own set of features for different use cases.

-- MintPress with MintModel rendering capabilities: this example file installs MintPress with MintModel rendering capabilities.
+• MintPress with MintModel rendering capabilities: this example file installs MintPress with MintModel rendering capabilities.
 It defines 5 worker pods and 5 MintModel rendering pods.
+You can obtain it by running the following command:

-- MintPress without MintModel rendering capabilities: this example file installs MintPress without MintModel rendering capabilities.
+• MintPress without MintModel rendering capabilities: this example file installs MintPress without MintModel rendering capabilities.
 It defines 5 worker pods.
+You can obtain it by running the following command:

 After making the configuration in your values.yaml.example file, you should rename it to values.yaml so it's compatible with the commands used in the following guides.